reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ```

 Here is the helper class that has methods to start and stop the async client and methods to execute http requests.
-Let's see the logic to reactive request processing.
+Here's the logic for reactive request processing:

 ```java
 public class UserAsyncHttpRequestHelper extends BaseHttpRequestHelper {